smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

   where GENERIC-EXTRA-HEADER-FLAGS is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0] indicating the end of OPTIONAL-EXTRA-HEADER list, bits[1..2] equal to 2-bit constant GENERIC_EXTRA_HEADER_FLAGS, and further bits interpreted depending on packet type:

   + bit[3].
 If the packet type is any packet type except for Samp-Unicast-Data-Packet - the bit is MORE-PACKETS-FOLLOW flag.
 For Samp-Unicast-Data-Packet - RESERVED (MUST be zero)
   + bit[4].
-If the packet type is Samp-Unicast-Data-Packet, Samp-From-Santa-Data-Packet, or Samp-To-Santa-Data-Or-Error-Packet - the bit is IS-PROBE flag.
-If the packet type is Samp-To-Santa-Data-Or-Error-Packet or Samp-Forward-To-Santa-Data-Or-Error-Packet - the bit is IS_ERROR (indicating that PAYLOAD is in fact Routing-Error).
-For Samp-Ack-Nack-Packet - the bit is IS-LOOP-ACK flag.
+If the packet type is Samp-To-Santa-Data-Or-Error-Packet or Samp-Forward-To-Santa-Data-Or-Error-Packet - the bit is IS-ERROR (indicating that PAYLOAD is in fact Routing-Error).
+If the packet type is Samp-From-Santa-Data-Packet - it is a TARGET-COLLECT-LAST-HOPS flag.
+For Samp-To-Santa-Data-Or-Error-Packet the bit is IS-LOCAL-ECHO flag.
+For Samp-Ack-Nack-Packet the bit is IS-NACK flag.
 For other packet types - RESERVED (MUST be zero)
   + bit[5].
 If the packet type is Samp-From-Santa-Data-Packet, the bit is an EXPLICIT-TIME-SCHEDULING flag.
-For Samp-Ack-Nack-Packet the bit is IS-NACK flag.
+For Samp-Ack-Nack-Packet - the bit is IS-LOOP-ACK flag.
 For other packet types - RESERVED (MUST be zero)
   + bit[6].
+RESERVED (MUST be zero)
-If the packet type is Samp-From-Santa-Data-Packet - it is a TARGET-COLLECT-LAST-HOPS flag.
+  + bit[7].
+If the packet type is Samp-Unicast-Data-Packet, Samp-From-Santa-Data-Packet, Samp-To-Santa-Data-Or-Error-Packet, or Samp-Forward-To-Santa-Data-Packet - the bit is IS-PROBE flag.
+For Samp-Ack-Nack packet - the bit is DELAYS-PRESENT.
 For other packet types - RESERVED (MUST be zero)
-  + bits [7..] - RESERVED (MUST be zeros)
+  + bits [8..] - RESERVED (MUST be zeros)

 * **\| GENERIC-EXTRA-HEADER-COLLISION-DOMAIN \| COLLISION-DOMAIN-ID-AND-FLAG \| COLLISION-DOMAIN-T0 \| COLLISION-DOMAIN-T1 \| ... \|**